lohithchittineni/lohithchittineni.github.io/teaching.md

 I am currently an ECE UTA for _Python for Data Science_ ECE 20875.
 This class focuses on intro Python programming and learning more about data science fundamentals.
 I am responsible for providing support and helping students solve problems and answer questions they have on hw and projects.

-I've been a TA for the intro to C Programming class CS159.
+I've been a TA for the class _Programming Application for Engineers_ CS159, which is an intro to C programming class.
 For this class my main responsibilities include proctoring a weekly lab section where students work in small lab groups to complete a programming assignment.
 I also would help with holding weekly office hours.
 I have proctored 4 different lab sections and have been responsible for over 100 students.

 Here are some of the kind responses/evaluations students gave about my teaching assistance.